Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsubsection{Open-Ended Evaluation}

-Evaluating adversarial attacks in classification problems is relatively straightforward, as each input is typically associated with a distinct class label.
-However, large models often generate open-ended responses, which complicates the evaluation of attacks like jailbreaking (e.g., through ASR computation).
-The ideal evaluator for such models would function as a perfect jailbreaking detector.
-Yet, since achieving an ideal jailbreaking detector is not feasible, it follows that an ideal evaluator may also be unattainable.
+Evaluating adversarial attacks in classification tasks is relatively straightforward, as each input maps to a clear class label.
+However, large models frequently produce open-ended responses, making it much more challenging to assess attacks such as jailbreaking, especially when computing metrics like ASR.
+Ideally, evaluation would rely on a perfect detector capable of identifying all successful jailbreaks.
+In practice, however, such an ideal detector is unattainable, which means that fully accurate evaluation remains an open challenge.

-Currently, evaluators are generally rule-based (e.g., keyword detection) or model-based (e.g., GPT or Llama-Guard).
-However, \textbf{developing more consistent and reliable evaluation methods and metrics remains an open challenge}.
-One potential solution is to constrain the output space to a finite set of actions, similar to the approach used in agent-based scenarios.
-This would limit the complexity of the evaluation and make it more feasible to assess safety in open-ended environments.
+Currently, safety evaluators are typically rule-based (e.g., keyword detection) or model-based (e.g., GPT, Llama-Guard).
+However, establishing more consistent and reliable evaluation methods and metrics remains an open challenge.
+One promising direction is to constrain the output space to a finite set of actions, as seen in agent-based settings.
+This approach could simplify the evaluation process and enhance the feasibility of safety assessments in open-ended environments.